Rhmaric/qrcode-generator/README.md

 ### Technical Requirements

-- Your Python's version must be greater than 2.7.10 or (3.9.1 if your are using Python3) run `$ python --version` to check your Python's version
+- Your Python's version must be greater than 2.7.10 or (3.9.1 if your are using Python3).
+Run `$ python --version` to check your Python's version

 - Make sure `virtualenv` is installed - see [installation guide](https://virtualenv.pypa.io/en/latest/installation.html)

-- Make sure a Python virtual env exists for your project `$ virtualenv env`
+- Make sure a Python virtual env exists for your project.
+Run `$ virtualenv env` to create one

 ### Activate Python VirtualEnv